Essentials of IP Media Transport for Broadcasters - Instructor-Led

 - Gain the skills to perform basic troubleshooting and determine probable resolutions to common network-related workflow issues

-- Access to your instructors via the online discussion forum*
+- Personal attention and access to your instructors via the online discussion forum

-- Weekly live, online, interactive instructor-led coaching sessions*
+- 1h-long weekly live, online, interactive instructor-led coaching sessions

 - Recorded instructor coaching sessions for on-demand playback and review